Probation: Revocation

 When a probation violation is extremely severe, or after multiple lesser violations, a probation revocation hearing could be scheduled.
 A judge at the hearing will consider reports from the probation officer, and if probation is revoked, the probationer will often be incarcerated in jail or prison.
 However, the term of incarceration might be reduced from the original potential sentence for the alleged crime(s).
 It is possible that an innocent defendant would choose to accept a deferred sentence rather than incur the risk of going to trial.
 In such a case, a probation revocation can result in conviction of the original criminal charges and a permanent record of conviction.

+Early release

+Judges may have the power to alter and amend the probation terms, conditions and period.
+Such powers are commonly held by judges in the United States.
+Pursuant to the authority of a court, it may be possible for a defendant to apply for early discharge from probation after some of the probation period has been completed.
+For example, in the U.S. state of Georgia an offender may apply for early termination of felony probation after serving at least three years of the sentence.

+In the U.S., when deciding whether to grant early discharge a judge will typically consider factors such as whether the probationer has complied with all the terms of probation, paid all fines, fees, court costs and restitution and would experience a hardship if the probation period continued.